JeroenSlobbe/Tutorials/DockerHardening/readme.md

 To learn a thing or two about docker, I decided to set up a docker image, containing a deliberately vulnerable application and see how various security settings impact various attacks.
 For this set-up I used a windows host system running with docker desktop and used python flask for the web application.
 In this write up, I cover the process of setting up a simple container with our web application that deliberately contains Remote Code Execution (RCE) through a system command, obtained via the URL.

 Some security controls will be a little bit redundant.
-For example having a read only file system already makes it impossible to install malicious software as an attacker, however by stripping the image of pip, apt and other package managers, makes it even harder for an attacker.
+For example having a read only file system already makes it impossible to install malicious software as an attacker, however by stripping the image of pip, apt and other package managers, it makes it even harder for an attacker.
 For the sake of demonstration and of course the defense in depth principle, I'll apply both controls :).
-The controls selected are implement these principles:
+The controls selected implement these principles:

 - **Assume breach** (we assume an attacker got in via the application RCE);
 - **Reduce attack surface** (the attacker inside the container should have the minimal amount of additional pivoting points)